Skip to content

 Why Your Crystals Look Dull (And How to Fix It)

-There's nothing more frustrating than finishing a piece you've put real care into, only to find that the crystals look flat, grey, or lifeless in certain lights.
-It happens to most makers at some point, and the cause isn't always obvious.
-The good news is that dull crystals usually have a specific, diagnosable reason - and many of them are fixable.
+There is nothing more frustrating than finishing a piece you have put real care into, only to find that the crystals look flat, grey or lifeless in certain lights.
+It happens to most makers at some point, and the cause is not always obvious.
+The good news is that dull crystals usually have a specific, diagnosable reason, and many of them are fixable.

 Surface Contamination: The Most Common Cause

-• Dust and fine debris settle into the facet edges of crystals over time, reducing sparkle even in pieces that aren't worn regularly
+• Dust and fine debris settle into the facet edges of crystals over time, reducing sparkle even in pieces that are not worn regularly

 • The effect is cumulative and gradual, which is why a piece that sparkled beautifully when first finished can look noticeably duller six months later